-However, it is not conclusive that goldthread was also a part of the original 8-herb native herbalist tea in the late 1800s.
+However, it is very possible that goldthread was also a part of the original 8-herb native herbalist tea in the late 1800s.
 According to researchers Sheila Snow and Mali Klein, it appears that Rene Caisse did obtain goldthread from a man who wildcrafted it.

-To learn more about the herbs that Rene Caisse did use we recommend reading ESSIAC: The Secrets of Rene Caisse's Herbal Pharmacy.
+To learn more about goldthread and other herbs that Rene Caisse used we recommend reading ESSIAC: The Secrets of Rene Caisse's Herbal Pharmacy.

 Essiac Circle of Friends